 Typically, Sang Jyang Widhi is honored through the three main Hindu Gods (the Trimurti), Brahma, Wisnu, and Shiva.
 Brahma is the creator, Wisnu is the preserver, and Shiva is the destroyer.
 Simple acts such as creating a canang sari, preserving it for the day, and sweeping it away once the petals dry and rot are symbolic of the Trimurti.

-While it’s not possible to cover all of the nuances of Balinese Hindus in a single post, it is easy to discover these stories and legends yourself.
+While it’s not possible to cover all of the nuances of Balinese Hinduism in a single post, it is easy to discover these stories and legends yourself when you visit Bali.
 One thing that Balinese Hindus are famous for is their willingness to share and explain different aspects of their religion to outsiders, inviting you to see for yourself how Bali earned its nickname.